joemoose/dungeoneers.d20/docs/character.md

 - **STRENGTH (STR)**: brawn, endurance, toughness
 - **DEXTERITY (DEX)**: agility, finesse, quickness
+- **INTELLIGENCE (INT)**: intuition, knowledge, perception
 - **WILLPOWER (WIL)**: charisma, command, determination
 - **LUCK**: destiny, good fortune, favor of the gods

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—your character’s assets and weaknesses.

 Strength is a prime attribute for combat.
 Dexterity serves stealth and thievery well.
-Casting spells requires Willpower.
+Intelligence is essential to exploration and scholarly pursuits.
+Casting spells or leading others requires Willpower.

-- Roll **2d6+4** four times, noting the results.
-Assign the lowest value to LUCK and the other three as you prefer to your STR, DEX, and WIL.
+- Roll **2d6+4** five times, noting the results.
+Assign the lowest value to LUCK and the other four as you prefer to your STR, DEX, INT, and WIL.

 ### Attribute Modifiers